Taiwing/malloc/README.md

 #### MALLOC_HISTORY

-List of malloc functions calls and their parameters while the program is running.
+List of malloc functions calls, their parameters and their eventual return value while the program is running.

 ```shell
 MALLOC_HISTORY=1 LD_PRELOAD=./libft_malloc.so ls -l